-Install the battery pack with the battery wires facing the rear of the model.
-Insert the tabs of the battery hold-down into the slots in the rear hold-down retainer (A).
-Swing the battery hold down towards the chassis and snap (lock) the end into the front holddown retainer (B).
+Install the battery pack with the battery wires facing the front of the model.
+Swing the battery hold down towards the chassis and snap (lock) the end into the front hold-down retainer.
+Note: The battery hold-down can be rotated on its pivot to accommodate different height battery packs.